Skip to Content

 • Line a 10 x 14 inch baking sheet with parchment paper and using your hands, crumble the Ritz crackers onto the sheet to form a layer of crackers that extends to within about 1 inch of the baking sheet rims.
 Toast in the oven about 10 minutes, or until golden brown.
 Remove from oven and let cool.

-14 oz.
-Ritz crackers
+14 ounces Ritz crackers

 • In a saucepan that is deep enough to fit a candy thermometer onto the side of the pan and still reach the bottom, heat up the sugar, honey and butter over medium-high, stirring occasionally until butter is melted.